zhahui/kasisto-server-api/api-overview.md

 Server implementations should return a 401 HTTP status code response if authentication fails.

 ## Authorization
 The Kasisto API allows requests to include a user authorization token header value.
-This token should be validated on the server implementation to match the provided user_id value and that is has the neccessary privilages to access the requested information.
+This token should be validated on the server implementation to match the provided user_id value and that is has the necessary privileges to access the requested information.
 Server implementations should return a 403 HTTP status code response if authorization fails.

 ## Tracking